valkey-io/valkey-doc/docs/management/security/_index.md

 For instance, a virtualized server provider may offer a managed Valkey instance service.
-In this context, normal users should probably not be able to call the Valkey **CONFIG** command to alter the configuration of the instance, but the systems that provide and remove instances should be able to do so.
+In this context, normal users should probably not be able to call the **CONFIG** command to alter the configuration of the instance, but the systems that provide and remove instances should be able to do so.

 In this case, it is possible to either rename or completely shadow commands from